 There are no reviews for the SEGA Master System release of this game.
 You can use the links below to write your own review or read reviews for the other platforms of this game.

 |Computer and Video Games (CVG)||Aug, 1989||85 out of 100||85|

 |The Games Machine (UK)||Sep, 1989||22 out of 100||22|

 |The Video Game Critic||Jun 04, 2001||F||0|

 There are currently no topics for this game.

 The game developers at Activision would often take the afternoon off to see a new movie that was exciting to us.
 One day we all decided to see Ghostbusters on the opening day.
 After the movie David Crane (Pitfall and Pitfall II) announced that he was going to do the game.
 As a founder of Activision, he had the power to get the wheels in motion and within a week we we're beginning development.Crane had already been working on what would become the game, and made a beta version with the driving and franchising elements, but it wasn't until getting the Ghostbusters license that he had a setting for those game elements.
 The title screen sing-a-long feature of the computer version was not added until the week before the game was finished.

 LicenseLike the cartoon based on the movies, Activision was not allowed to use the likeness of the actors that performed in the movie.

 MusicThe game title music and speech based on the original theme music from the movie written by Ray Parker Jr.

 NES versionThe NES version of the game differs in a few ways from its computer counterparts.
 First, the driving sequences feature a "zoomed out" perspective, meaning that the Ghostbusters car is smaller on the screen and that there is more road to manuver over.
 Also, gone is the ability to purchase different vehicles (which was in all versions of the game).
 By contrast, there are more items to buy and equip from the shop than other versions.
 Finally, the NES version features a unique Temple of Zuul sequence at the end of the game where the Ghostbusters must slowly climb the stairwell of the building to the rooftop, avoiding the touch of enemy ghosts that fly around.

 SalesAccording to the magazine Retro Gamer (issue #1), the game was Mastertronic's #2 best selling game (412.922 copies).

 Winston ZeddmoreInterestingly, the game does not portray, or even reference, Winston Zeddmore – Ernie Hudson's character in the film, and the sole black Ghostbuster.
-He does later appear in the game version of Ghostbusters II
+He does later appear in the game version of Ghostbusters II.

 - Happy Computer